-SQL SELECT command used to browse the SYSUSER table: dmSQL> SELECT \ FROM SYSUSER;
+SOL SELECT command used to browse the SYSUSER table:

+'''

+dmSOL> SELECT FROM SYSUSER;

+'''

 Refer to Appendix B for more information on these four system catalog tables.

 Killing Connections

 A connection should be killed when the connection is holding resources and is idle for a long time, or when the resources are urgently required.
 In addition, all active connections should be killed before shutting down a database.
 Before killing a connection, browse the SYSUSER table to determine its connection ID.